 21 Ways to Excel at Project Management

-Good Practice: The project manager must ensure that roles and responsibilities are clearly defined.
-The organisational structure should be kept as simple as possible.
+Good Practice: The project manager must make sure that roles and responsibilities are clearly defined for the project.
+The organisational structure should be kept as-simple-as-possible.

 The following structure works well on large projects:

-- Overall sponsor of project; receives regular updates.
+- Champion of the project who receives regular updates.

 - Led by the Project Manager, who reports to the Steering Committee.

 - Must include subject matter experts (SMEs) from the business.